Orphan-Crippler/pico_tvoc/README.md

 ![PXL_20231111_053156907 MP](https://github.com/Orphan-Crippler/pico_tvoc/assets/6201093/53339fda-f87e-4628-ba14-df3d1e3b5163)

 This was a quick thing I threw together to measure Total Volatile Organic Compounds in the air where I 3D Print.
-I have included data sheets for the sensor and the raspberry Pi, the oled screen is just a cheap chinese I2C screen I picked up on Amazon for cheap.
+I have included data sheets for the sensor and the raspberry Pi, the oled screen is just a cheap chinese I2C screen I picked up on Amazon.
 So I could not find a data sheet for it.
 Well let's get to it, shall we.

 ## Parts List